I've been invited for interview, which courses are in the School of Health Sciences?

 You will be invited to a morning or afternoon interview session, which will last a maximum of three and a half hours.
 For morning interviews, you will need to attend from 9.00am and for afternoon interviews you will need to attend from 12.00noon.

 The selection process will consist of a numeracy and literacy test, subject talk and interview.
 The documents you have been requested to bring with you to interview will be checked.
-The numeracy and literacy test includes numeracy questions and a short written literacy excercise.
+The numeracy and literacy test includes numeracy questions and a short written literacy exercise.
 The numeracy and literacy test results do not form part of the selection process but are a requirement of Health Education England and help the University to plan the level of support we provide to our cohorts.

 The actual interview will last approximately 35 minutes and it will be a Multiple Mini Interview format.
 There will be four stations which applicants will circulate, spending approximately 7 minutes at each station.
 Applicants for BSc Children's Nursing will have an additional interview with local school children.